LatBus: Concessions

 The principal concession was the MUR-093, which connected Murcia with 43 of their districts and with the municipalities of the metropolitan area (Alcantarilla, Molina de Segura, Santomera, Beniel, Las Torres de Cotillas, Alguazas, Ceutí and Lorquí) as well as the neighborhoods of Espinardo, La Purísima-Barriomar and San Pío X.

 On the other side, the MUR-092 concession connected Murcia with the districts of the Campo de Cartagena and other populations of the area, with the municipalities of the Valle de Ricote, of the north coast of the Mar Menor and the south of the province of Alicante.

 The origins of both concessions go back to 1999 for MUR-092 and 2000 for MUR-092.
 They were created like links of the concessions that were before part of Lirsa, Travimusa and Busmar.

 With this situation, the autonomous community was the administrator of the transports that were made inside of the municipality of Murcia, even thought the law 10/2015 said that the administration should belong to the town hall of Murcia.
-The transfer to the municipal administration was planned to be done on December of 2019.
-However, due to that the new autonomic concession map and the new network of municipal city, the transfer happened on December of 2021.
-The new service began on December 3 2021 under the brand TMP Murcia, due to that LAT lost the contract for the public transport, which was given to Monbus, ending that way the 30 years of operation of LAT in Murcia.
+The transfer to the municipal administration was planned to be done in December 2019.
+However, due to that the new autonomic concession map and the new network of municipal city, the transfer happened in December 2021.
+The new service began on December 3, 2021, under the brand TMP Murcia, due to that LAT lost the contract for the public transport, which was given to Monbus, ending that way the 30 years of operation of LAT in Murcia.

 On the other side, the Consejería de Fomento e Infraestructuras decided to renew the network of lines at regional level, under the new brand Movibus.
 To do that, they divided the metropolitan area of Murcia in three new concessions which were awarded to the enterprises ALSA, Interbus and Orbitalia.
 The concession MUR-092 was transferred to the Grupo Interbus, who continued operating the three interurban lines.

-Until October of 2012 it was also owner of the Murcia urban lines concession.
+Until October 2012 it was also owner of the Murcia urban lines concession.
 Because of this, the interurban lines were structured so that they also would serve urban service.
 This caused some problems between LAT and the new concession owner Transportes de Murcia, due to that some areas had a duplicated scheme.

 Lines

-This are the following lines that the enterprise operated until December of 2021:
+This are the following lines that the enterprise operated until December 2021: